 - The outcome of the application will be notified directly from the Rector's Delegate for the Scholarships Office during the meeting.

-3. Students already enrolled in the 1st or 2nd cycle, in the Diploma or Master
+3. Students already enrolled in the 1st or 2nd cycle or for Diploma

 - For the Academic Year 2017-2018, the applications are presented from March 15, 2017 to April 28, 2017;.

 - The applications must be presented through the students online Secretary Web page.